 Our Scout troop have been participating in many activities this year, including multiple camps, abseiling, assault course, campfires, canoeing, first response course, high ropes, and swimming.

-We currently only have one Scout troop called Typhoons which is broken down into Patrols.
+We have one Scout troop called Typhoons which is broken down into Patrols, each having a Patrol leader.
 Patrol challenges and competitions encourage problem solving and teamwork.

 All our leaders are unpaid volunteers who have completed Scouting training.